Home » Canning & Preserving » How To Make Sauerkraut

 Continue to mash the cabbage with the tamper, releasing more juice, until the cabbage is completely submerged under the brine and any air pockets have been removed (important for preventing mold growth).

-If you've mashed all you can mash and you still don't have enough brine to cover the cabbage you'll need to make some supplemental liquid that is consistent with the salinity of the cabbage brine: Dissolve 2 teaspoons salt in 1/2 cup water (12 grams salt in 118 grams water) and add that to the jar until the cabbage is completely submerged under the liquid.
+If you've mashed all you can mash and you still don't have enough brine to cover the cabbage you'll need to make some supplemental liquid that is consistent with the salinity of the cabbage brine: Dissolve 1 teaspoon salt in 1 cup water (a 2% solution of salt water) and add that to the jar until the cabbage is completely submerged under the liquid.

 It is imperative that the cabbage remain submerged under the brine during fermentation, otherwise mold will form (See blog section "My Sauerkraut Has Mold on it: Is it Safe to Eat?").
 To do this choose a heavy object whose diameter is roughly the same size to the inside of the crock you're using.
 The object should be glass, ceramic, or non-reactive metal.